In vivo validation of Wireless Power Transfer System for Magnetically Controlled Robotic Capsule Endoscopy: Introduction

 In this paper we present - for the first time - a wireless-powered, magnetically controlled capsule endoscopy system, where the Tx coil for WPT is mounted on the end effector of the robotic arm that houses also the EPM responsible for manipulating and controlling the capsule.
 This configuration ensures that the capsule is constantly tracked and powered, regardless of its position within the colon.
 To further improve the robustness of the inductive link, a 3D coil system is integrated in the capsule to minimize the impact of misalignment and rotation, and to ensure reliable power delivery.
 The WPT receiver in the capsule has been miniaturized with custom designed integrated circuits, that include Full-Wave Rectifiers (FWRs) and circuits for Load-Shift-Keying (LSK) modulation.
 LSK modulation provides information about the received power back to the Tx side, allowing for an adaptive closed-loop control of the transmitted power.
-This regulation is crucial for maintaining power transfer efficiency while adhering to the SAR limits for patient safety.
 Extensive characterization of the WPT receiver and the adaptive power control system has been conducted, followed by \textit{in vivo} animal trials.
 These tests have demonstrated the robustness of the proposed WPT system, capable of maintaining efficient power transfer in compliance with SAR guidelines.
-This work represents a significant advancement in the functionality and reliability of robotic capsule endoscopy, and it has been developed within the AUTOCAPSULE Project \cite{Autocapsule}, i.e., Autonomous multimodal implantable endoscopic capsule for the gastrointestinal tract.

-The paper is structured as follows.
-Section \ref{sec:sys_overview} provides an overview of the robotic capsule endoscopy system, discussing the major challenges and the state of art, with a focus on the magnetic control system and the inductive WPT mechanism.
-Section \ref{sec:materials_methods} focuses on the design of the external transmitter and of the implantable WPT receiver.
-Section \ref{sec:results} presents the testing of the WPT system for a magnetically controlled robotic capsule endoscope, including the results obtained from \textit{in vivo} experiments.
-Finally, Section \ref{sec:conclusion} concludes the work and offers perspectives for future developments.